-2019 RSU Award - On March 7, 2019, the Compensation Committee approved an award of 1,500 RSUs to Ms. Flanagan.
+2019 RSU Award - On March 7, 2019, the Compensation Committee approved an award of 1,500 RSUs to Ms. Flanagan under the Incentive Plan.
 Messrs.
 Tryforos and Vassalluzzo opted not to participate in the Incentive Plan.
 The RSUs awarded to Ms. Flanagan vest over a five year performance period starting in 2019, based upon the compound annual growth rate of Adjusted EPS over the performance period.
 Vesting for each year of the performance period will be determined as follows: